 - 10min Stretching

-With each preceding rep decrease the amount of time sitting, riding at Level III by 30 seconds and increase the amount of time riding at Level V, standing up out of your seat by 30 seconds, keeping the overall length of the interval to three minutes.
-Keep doing this until the last rep which is done full standing at Level V. After each rep ride for one minute at Level II for your Rest Interval (RI), keep the cadence high (greater than 90 Rpm) throughout.
+With each preceding rep decrease, the amount of time sitting, and riding at Level III by 30 seconds and increase the amount of time riding at Level V, standing up out of your seat by 30 seconds, keeping the overall length of the interval to three minutes.
+Keep doing this until the last rep which is done full standing at Level V. After each rep ride for one minute at Level II for your Rest Interval (RI), and keep the cadence high (greater than 90 Rpm) throughout.

 If you would like further advice feel free to contact me.